Legends Tower

-If built, Legends Tower will become the sixth-tallest building in the world, the tallest building in the United States and Western Hemisphere, surpassing the One World Trade Center in New York City, and more than doubling the height of Oklahoma City's current tallest building, the 50-story Devon Energy Center, which was built in late 2012.
+If built, Legends Tower will become the seventh-tallest building in the world, the tallest building in the United States and Western Hemisphere, surpassing the One World Trade Center in New York City, and more than doubling the height of Oklahoma City's current tallest building, the 50-story Devon Energy Center, which was built in late 2012.
 It will also surpass Toronto's CN Tower to become the tallest freestanding structure in the western hemisphere.